The radio signal of PSR B0950+08 is detected over the whole pulse phase: conclusion and discussions

-The polarization position angle (PPA) is related to the radiation geometry, but the PPA of the whole phase radiation is hard to be calibrated because it is sensitive to the baseline determination in the weak radiation phase region.
+The determination of the accuracy baseline is very important for the pulsar with the detectable emission over the whole pulse phase, since the PPA is related to the radiation geometry.
+But the PPA of the whole phase radiation is hard to be calibrated because it is sensitive to the baseline determination in the weak radiation phase region.
 The polarization features of this pulsar are not presented in this paper, since we have not made satisfied calibration during the observations.
-The non-linear evolution of polarization response with time severely influenced the calibration.
-Therefore, real time calibration information is needed to determine the baselines of the Stokes parameters precisely, and the optimized calibration of this pulsar has already been planed.
+The non-linear evolution of baseline response with time severely influenced the calibration.
+Therefore, real time calibration information is needed to determine the baselines of the Stokes parameters precisely, and the optimized calibration of this pulsar has already been planned.

-The whole phase radiation phenomena of PSR B0950$+$08 is detected by the FAST with high sensitivity, and in the future, the Square Kilometre Array (SKA) \citep{2015aska.confE.171C} will also support the excellent observational window to provide more strong ability to make a depth and detailed studies for radio pulsars.
-Therefore, we anticipate that the FAST and SKA are potentially detecting more pulsars with whole phase radiation in the future.
-Furthermore, in view of the fact that the polarization behaviors of repeating fast radio bursts have been investigated extensively with FAST too~\citep{WangWY2022,WangWY2021}, a new era of studding pulsar electrodynamics and related radiative mechanisms is expected.